sam-rice/sam-rice/README.md

 - DOCUMENTATION: Use and write documentation as often as possible.
 It will likely save you or someone else time and frustration in the future.
 - UNIFORMITY: Read, understand, replicate design patterns when contributing to an existing codebase.
 This makes future refactors easier and keeps developers within the same mindset.
 - REFACTORING: Whether replacing an entire module or a single line of code, always understand why the current solution was chosen before replacing it (Chesterton's Fence).
 - ACCESSIBILITY: Define a minimum a11y standard for all new features and stories and stick with it as a team.
-Refactoring existing code for accessibility is more expensive than doing it right from the start.
+Refactoring existing code for a11y is more expensive than doing it right from the start.
 - DETAILS: There's no such thing as too much aesthetic detail, and there's almost always a way to execute a detailed design in a dev-friendly way.
 - CODE STYLE: Code can and should be beautiful too.